Year of Call: 2008

 R v J (2012) – Cannabis Production and Sexual Assault: Client with previous cannabis production convictions and fingerprints inside cannabis factory.
-Disclosure, public interest immunity and cross-examination of vulnerable complainant by video link: Isleworth Crown Court: Successfully defended.
+Disclosure, PII and cross-examination of vulnerable complainant by video link: Isleworth Crown Court: Successfully defended.

 R v CD (2012) – Possession with Intent to Supply: Man seen by police fleeing his van filled with cannabis: Basildon Crown Court: Successfully defended.

-R v C (2012) – Section 18, Wounding with Intent: Client on 999 tape said he stabbed the complainant and wanted to kill him: psychiatric evidence and self-defence issues; cross-examination exposed colluding witnesses: Woolwich Crown Court: Successfully defended.
+R v C (2012) – Section 18, Wounding with Intent: Client on 999 tape said he stabbed and wanted to kill the complainant: psychiatric expert and self-defence issues; cross-examination of colluding witnesses: Woolwich Crown Court: Successfully defended.

 R v G (2011) – Offensive weapon, Criminal Damage: Man seen demolishing a front door with a sword: Legal argument on whether the scene was a public place and whether the door of an abandoned building was property belonging to another: Isleworth Crown Court: Successfully defended.

-Before qualifying as a barrister John had a successful first career in business and finance as a strategy consultant working on strategy reviews, mergers and acquisitions, restructurings and other projects with banking, insurance, private equity/venture capital, government, telecommunications, and consumer goods and services clients in the UK, Europe, the US and Australia.
+Before qualifying as a barrister John had a successful first career in business and finance as a strategy consultant working on strategic reviews, mergers and acquisitions, restructurings and other projects, with Banking, Insurance, Private Equity, Government, Telecommunications, and Consumer Goods and Services clients in the UK, Europe, the US and Australia.
 He thus has hands-on experience of managing large, complex projects, leading and carrying out financial analysis and presenting complex material simply and persuasively to engage board members, investors, and staff at all levels.

 Criminal Bar Association; INSEAD Alumni Association.